railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	- 4 in your company's *Input* location.

-.. tip::   **Note**  *Location Hierarchy*
+.. tip:: Location Hierarchy

 	The 10 Titanium Alloy Radiators can be found in the Input location after they've been received, instead of the location Stock.
 	But they're still considered as being part of stock because Input is a child location of Stock.

 	If you want to put a Quality Control station at Goods In, all you need to do is put Input up to the same level as Stock.
 	Then you'd manually move items from Input to Stock when they pass your Goods In checks.

 Invoicing Goods
 -----------------